hello-damiro/crystal-store/README.md

 **Day 5**: I made `CartContext` to only cater the use of the shop page.
 It does not have the functionality of emptying, deleting, increasing and decresing of cart items quantity and length.
 I think, I need to spend another day to study `useReducer` for the implementation of those functionalities.

+**Day 6**: Im lost combining the 2 hooks, `useContext` and `useReducer`.
+I dont want to admit it, but I was stuck. 😭 But after a nice sleep, I was able to see what Iwas doing wrong.
+I was using `useReducer` all over the place.
+What I did was to use the reducer on the context, and let the `useContext` propagate all the changes.
+It was nice and smooth.

 ## Hooks Used

 - [x] `useState`